 Earth goes through these dust streaks every year, so we can predict when these meteor showers happen on an annual basis.

-Geminid Meteor Shower taking place this December
+Lyrids Meteor Shower taking place this April

-1. What is the Geminid meteor shower?
+1. What is the Lyrids meteor shower?

 6. How can I get the best view of this occurrence in Singapore?